 This sums to my "kinetic theory of health."
-The singular focus on kinematics-increasing work capacity, increasing your fitness is how to avoid chronic disease.
-Just get a better Fran time, better deadlift, better Diane time, and do all the things that would support a better Fran time-like eating meat and vegetables, But assume there is no protection from fitness because what nuts and seeds, some fruit, little starch and no sugar; getting plenty of sleep; and maybe taking some fish oil.
-After that, we
+The singular focus on kinematics-increasing work capacity, increasing your fitness-is how to avoid chronic disease.
+Just get a better Fran time, better deadlift, better Diane time, and do all the things that would support a better Fran time-like eating meat and vegetables, nuts and seeds, some fruit, little starch and no sugar; getting plenty of sleep; and maybe taking some fish oil.
+After that, we are out of stuff that matters